The Optical Tube Assembly Reviewed

 The Ergonomics of an Equatorial Mounted Newtonian

 The issue is that a Newtonian just isn’t a good fit for visual work on an equatorial mount.
-The focuser position, where you look into the telescope, ends up at all sorts of odd angles which can be difficult to actually go and look through, especially if you also want to use the finderscope.
+The focuser position, where you look into the telescope, ends up at all sorts of odd angles, which can be difficult to actually go and look through, especially if you also want to use the finderscope.
 The solution is to loosen the tube rings, rotate the telescope (without moving the tube forward or backwards, which would unbalance it), and tighten the tube rings.
-This isn’t too bad when you’re staying in one part of the sky, but when you move to a different part of the sky you have to stop what you’re doing and rotate the tube and rebalance the mount.
-It’s distracting, frustrating, and brings you out of the observing experience.
+This isn’t too bad when you’re staying in one part of the sky, but when you move to a different part of the sky, you have to stop what you’re doing and rotate the tube and rebalance the mount.
+It’s distracting, frustrating, and takes you out of the observing experience.

 A hint I found all too late is that if you place the focuser so that it is pointing directly up opposite the counterweight shaft, you get the most usable set of eyepiece orientations.
 When imaging with a camera, it is helpful to point the focuser the other way, towards the counterweight shaft, which is easiest to balance.

-This did not interfere with my use enough that I could not find objects.
+This did not interfere with my usage enough that I could not find objects.
 I could even star-hop to a new object I hadn’t observed before, and I found the maximum true field attainable with the scope to be very useful in star-hopping, allowing larger asterisms to be used to get you on target.

 Between the complex set up, alignment, and re-balancing act that has to go on before you can observe, I found that I often ignored this telescope, and as a primarily visual astronomer, I was mostly happy with my 6” f/8 Dobsonian.
 As a result, when saving up money to get a larger dob, I sold my XLT 150.
 But it could easily have gone the other way, for someone who prefers the ability to track or do some photography.